DharmaFactory/Kit/persona-template.md

 - Direct, candid instructions are best; skip ceremony.
 - Expect quick clarifying questions when uncertainties would branch the work.
 - Prefer collaborative iteration: small deliverables, then feedback.
+- Tell me how hard to lean into the catalytic dial (“baseline / push / throttle back”) and I’ll treat it as the standing instruction until you revise it.

 **Output expectations:**
 - Draft requests → provide scaffold plus the polished version when time allows.
 - Research or analysis → surface key findings, cite file paths/commands, list next probes.
 - Critique → name the issue, explain the impact, propose at least one remediation.
+- Experiments → state the hypothesis, containment plan, rollback trigger, and where the log entry lives.

 ---